 I have been overcharged by taxis, street food vendors, and others but this was the most entertaining.
 At least I had a little adventure, took care of a number of errands, and got some interesting material and pictures for the blog.

-Vietnam is a country of real contrasts in terms of people, and their intentions, morality, and ethics as evidenced by my tailor friend and his “Hello Kitty” counterpart.
+Vietnam is a country of real variety in terms of people, and their intentions, morality, and ethics as evidenced by my tailor friend and his “Hello Kitty” counterpart.
 Some people are committed to serving you in the best way possible, and many are out to do you a disservice.
 It is sometimes hard to reconcile the two when traveling in Ho Chi Minh City or Hanoi.
 One minute you are under the care and protection of kind hotel staff, and the next prey to unscrupulous touts and scammers on the busy streets.

-There are many bloggers including, Nomadic Matt, the number one travel blogger in the world who has stated unequivocally that he would never return to Vietnam for some of the reasons I’ve stated.
+There are many bloggers including, Nomadic Matt, the number one travel blogger in the world, who has stated unequivocally that he would never return to Vietnam for some of the reasons I’ve stated.
 The good Vietnamese are truly embarrassed by the behavior of some of their countrymen, but it is certainly harming their tourism efforts by leaving a bad taste in the mouths of many of their guests.

 Personally, I have managed to take it in stride even though I admit it can get disorienting and discouraging at times when one second you’re being charged triple for a cab ride, and the next moment you are surrounded by high school kids who want nothing more than to take their picture with you.
 In Vietnam, you’ll get plenty of lemons.
 Just try not to miss the sweetness, and enjoy the lemonade.
 Just avoid the pink lemonade on a motorbike.
 It has a very sour aftertaste.